 What to Pack for Hiking in Madeira

-You should know by now that Madeira has many micro climates and different elevations.
-Sometimes one is blessed with sun a clear skies all day, and other times it feels like all four seasons can pass by in the span of a few hours.
+You should know by now that Madeira has many microclimates and different elevations.
+Sometimes one is blessed with sun and clear skies all day… While other times it feels like all four seasons can pass by in the span of a few hours.

 Photo: Jackson Groves